"I got a citation! What do I do?"

 Paying the Scheduled Fine

-- The Court accepts cash, personal checks, and money orders by mail or in person.
-Checks and money orders should be made payable to "City of Tomball".
+- The Court accepts personal checks and money orders by mail or in person.
+Checks and money orders should be made payable to "City of Tomball."
 Company checks and temporary checks are not acceptable.

-- Credit cards (MasterCard and Visa) are accepted at the Court Clerk's office.
-Credit card holders need to appear in person with photo ID.
+- Credit cards (MasterCard and Visa) are accepted in person at the Court Clerk's office, online, or by phone.
+Credit card holders need to present a photo ID.

 - You can make an ONLINE PAYMENT through our online payment option at Municipal Online Services.
 View and pay court citations online.

-- You have other options.
-Study our web page "Resolving Your Citation".
+- Maybe.
+It depends.
+Study our web page "Resolving Your Citation."

-- If you have questions about your other options, call our office during business hours and talk to our staff.
+- If you have questions about your other options, call us at 281-351-7894 during business hours and our staff will help you determine whether you are eligible for Driver Safety Course (DSC) dismissal, Deferred Disposition dismissal, or Compliance dismissal.

 Appearing in Court